No surprises in store as Egypt heads to polls

 He "will win simply because he controls the executive state institutions and the much-feared security apparatus and has already eliminated any serious contender", he wrote in a piece for the Arab Reform Initiative.

-Ezzat Ibrahim, a member of the government's human rights council, categorically denies this.
+Ezzat Ibrahim, a member of the parliament-appointed National Human Rights Council, categorically denies this.

 - 'Forgone conclusion' -